Value-based pricing: Understanding price negotiation and fear

 Price management and price psychology are related to each other.
 Companies often transform from a sole entrepreneur into a large company with multibillion-dollar contracts at stake, subject to both price anxiety and on the other hand price confidence.
 For example, when the buyer knows that the seller will win a deal at any cost, the seller will get it at any cost, meaning that the price will go down.
 Thus, in another way, the moment when the seller fears a price negotiation and on the other side there is an experienced buyer, the price will go down.
 It is often said that fear is the most expensive feeling in a company.
 Additionally, it is often seen that companies, salespersons, entrepreneurs, or freelancers are anxious to lose a deal when customer just takes the price down.
 Pricing confidence is an essential organizational characteristic which allows teams to sell the product confidently and believe in the price-worthy value of the product (Liozu et al., 2011).
 Therefore, it is important that companies build up pricing confidence in a team, showing the team a better insight, creating more value from the product.
 Furthermore, this leads to price confidence that leads from the confidence a seller has in the product they are selling.
 However, when the seller is not confident about the price or product they are selling, help from others to access your product that has the value for the price is possible as well, and this leads to commodization.
 Commodization happens when the product a seller offer is as good or as bad as the competitor is offering.
 In these scenarios, the seller will find it difficult to sell the product at a higher price.
 Customers often use commodization to drive down the price of a product during a negotiation.
 Thus, it is valuable to the seller to convince the buyer that the product is not a commodity when you understand the value and that the price of the product is justified.

 Addressing the mindset change

-Value-based Pricing is as much about a change in mindset, as it is about the underlying mechanics of establishing a price and the sales skills needed to achieve the price in the market.
-The most important first step in Value-based pricing is to address the mindset change, so that the entire commercial organization starts to think about selling value instead of just selling a product.
+Value-based pricing is as much about a change in mindset as it is about the underlying mechanics of establishing a price and the sales skills needed to achieve that price in the market.
+The most important first step in value-based pricing is to address this mindset change so that the entire commercial organization begins to think about selling value instead of simply selling a product.